 Where do we want to sail?

 Although Caribbean cruises are very popular (and among the most affordable), cruise ships actually sail to all seven continents.
-If you're combining a cruise wedding and honeymoon, consider visiting romantic ports in the Mediterranean.
-Use a source such as Travelocity (visit the Web site), to search available cruises by destination.
+If you're combining a cruise wedding and honeymoon (also known as a weddingmoon), consider visiting romantic ports in the Mediterranean.
+Use a source such as Expedia to search and price available cruises by destination.

 Do we want friends and family to sail with us, or simply to attend our ship wedding and then disembark?